Living Learning Communities

 Exploring Major Learning Community (Bender Hall): New for fall 2014!

-SIX Choices for non-academic Living Learning Communities:
+Non-Academic Living Learning Communities:

 Wellness Learning Community (Bender Hall):

 Second Year Experience Community/Sophomore Transformation Experience Program (Hagemann Hall):

 Transfer Learning Community (Shull Hall):